JuliusTechCo/JuliusGraph/README.md

 spent the past few years at [Julius Technologies](https://www.juliustech.co/) building a truly innovative graph computing solution, the Julius Graph Engine.

-In this repository, you will find instructions to get access to Julius' free developer environment (currently in beta), and a number of tutorials to help get started with graph computing and graph programming using Julius Graph Engine.
+In this repository, you will find a number of tutorials that explain the awesomeness of graph computing, and help you get started with graph programming and computing.
+Once you gone through these tutorials, we promise that you will be enlightened by graph computing, and you will never look at programming the same way again!

-Please do not hesitate to email us at info@juliustech.co for any questions or inquiries, and please raise an issue in this repo for any problems or feature requests.
+To report issues, request new features or general inquiries, please raise a github issue in this repo, or email us at info@juliustech.co.

 ## Tutorials